raspberrypilearning/serene-scene/en/step_4.md

 ## Set the scene

-In Scratch you can also add code to the Stage, rather than a Sprite.
+In Scratch you can also add code to the Stage, rather than a sprite.
 In this step you will change the brightness of the back drop and add some soothing sound effects.

 --- task ---

-Click on the stage's backdrop to select it.
+Click on the Stage's backdrop.
+You will not develop a program n the code area for the backdrop.

 ![image of backdrop selection](images/backdrop.png)